 For example, visiting Samsung.com from Hong Kong redirects to their smasung.com/hk directory, and the language is as expected.
 Finding the location change icon is fairly easy at the bottom left, as is the language switch at the top right of the main menu.

-At Coca-Cola’s site, when browsing from Germany, the site’s language is English, but Germany is emphasized, making an easier decision for the visitor.
-These splash screens are common for international sites, but whether they convert better is a valid question.
+Visit Coca-Cola’s site in Germany, and you’ll see the site is in English.
+However, Germany is highlighted, making it easy for the user to switch.
+These splash screens are common for international sites, but whether they convert better is something you’ll need to test.

 Experiment with another currency based on a region or country.
 You may want to keep it simple and try it on one popular product or landing page.
 Measure sales in combination with location – are the conversion rates any different if you display the currency of the visitor’s country?